-FOR ANNUAL STOCKHOLDERS MEETING TO BE HELD ON JULY 24, 2012, AT 9:00 A.M.
+FOR ANNUAL STOCKHOLDERS MEETING TO BE HELD ON JULY 23, 2013, AT 9:00 A.M.
 (PACIFIC DAYLIGHT TIME)

-This proxy statement is delivered to you by Impac Mortgage Holdings, Inc., a Maryland corporation, in connection with the annual meeting of stockholders to be held on July 24, 2012 at 9:00 a.m.
+This proxy statement is being furnished by Impac Mortgage Holdings, Inc., a Maryland corporation, in connection with the annual meeting of stockholders to be held on July 23, 2013 at 9:00 a.m.
 (Pacific Daylight Time) at 19500 Jamboree Road, Irvine, California 92612 (the "Meeting").
-We are sending this proxy statement and the enclosed proxy to our stockholders commencing on or about May 19, 2012.
+We anticipate that the Notice of Internet Availability of Proxy Materials will be sent, and this proxy statement and the form of proxy relating to our Meeting will be made available, to our stockholders commencing on or about May 24, 2013.

-The purpose of the Meeting is to seek stockholder approval of three proposals: (1) electing a Board of Directors to serve for the ensuing year, (2) considering and approving an amendment to the Company's 2010 Omnibus Incentive Plan to increase the number of shares of common stock subject to the plan by 250,000 shares; and (3) ratifying the appointment of Squar, Milner, Peterson, Miranda & Williamson, LLP as the Company's independent registered public accounting firm for the year ending December 31, 2012.
+The purpose of the Meeting is to seek stockholder approval of the following proposals: (1) electing a Board of Directors to serve for the ensuing year; (2) approving an amendment to the Company's 2010 Omnibus Incentive Plan to increase the number of shares of common stock subject to the plan by 300,000 shares; (3) ratifying the appointment of Squar, Milner, Peterson, Miranda & Williamson, LLP as the Company's independent registered public accounting firm for the year ending December 31, 2013; (4) approving, on an advisory basis, the compensation of our named executive officers; and (5) voting, on an advisory basis, on the frequency of holding an advisory vote on the compensation of our named executive officers.